Anomalies (malcat.anomalies)

 Accessing / enumerating anomalies

-class bindings.Anomalies
+class malcat.Anomalies

 This class contains all the anomalies identified by the Anomaly scanner.
 Note that all addresses used in this class are effective addresses.
 See Addressing in Malcat for more details.